Northstar California is the perfect place to spend a long weekend – whether you’re a skier, a snowboarder, or just there for the view.

-If you’re looking for lunch and don’t want to go down the the village, there are a few options along the mountain.
+If you’re looking for lunch and don’t want to go down to the village, there are a few options along the mountain.
 We liked the Summit Smokehouse.
 It’s at the top the mountain at the Comstock lift.
 They offer indoor dining and a deck with great views of the lake.
 Have a gourmet grilled cheese, chili & cornbread, a jalapeño brat… or one of the other fancy mountain dining options.
 They also have craft beer. 😉

 Here’s the best part about this mountain… there’s a champagne bar at the top.
 No joke.
 I thought it was a winter mirage when I happened upon it all alone the first day.